northbright/Notes/hardware/xiaomi/remote-control-repairing.md

-# Xiaomi Box and TV Remote Control Repairing
+# Xiaomi TV Remote Control Repairing

 ## Solution
 * Keep pressing the power button(on the bottom of Mi TV) until 5 icons(menu) are displayed